igorw765/Mnemonic-recovery-script/README.md

-﻿A simple script to recover lost mnemonic words.<br/>
+A simple script to recover lost mnemonic words.<br/>
 Works with Bitcoin Chia Etherum DogeCoin and much more!<br/>
 <br/>
 How to use:<br/>